In this section

-In order to protect the health, safety and confidentiality of patients, family and staff that TAC members will encounter, they must meet all Volunteer Services requirements:
+In order to protect the health, safety, and confidentiality of patients, family, and staff that TAC members will encounter while volunteering, they must meet all Volunteer Services requirements:

 Frequently asked questions

-- Helped design the Teen Lounge at Children's Hospital
+- Provided input on the design of the Teen Lounge at Children's Hospital

 Yes, it should be every member’s goal to be present for all meetings.
 Should transportation be an issue, members should talk to the coordinators about alternative options.
 Meetings may be cancelled due to inclement weather.

 How do I access the Volunteer Services application after interviewing with the TAC coordinators?

 The Volunteer Services Coordinator will provide you with the online application link once consent forms are submitted.
 Once the application is complete, you will be invited to a mandatory volunteer orientation.

 How are the meetings structured?

 Typical TAC meetings are two hours (6:00p.m. to 8:00p.m.), divided into two sections lasting an hour each: